 If you are not into street food, you’ll also find several cheap restaurants in Jemaa el Fna square and its alleyways, especially along with Rue Bani Marine and Passage Prince Moulay Rachid.
-For those looking for something more elegant or international restaurants, the best option is Gueliz and Hivernage neighbourhoods.
+The best option for those looking for something more elegant or international restaurants is Gueliz and Hivernage neighbourhoods.

 - Click here to find out the best restaurants in Marrakech and the customers’ reviews.

 CURRENCY EXCHANGE and METHOD OF PAYMENT

 The local currency is the Moroccan Dirham (MAD).
 10 Dh is roughly USD 1 (August 2020).
 Don’t change your currency at the airport (just the indispensable) and go to the many currency exchange shops around Jemaa el Fna square.
-Here, you’ll also find several ATMs to withdraw.
+Here, you’ll also find several ATMs to withdraw from.
 We found an excellent rate at the currency exchange shop next to Ali Hotel.
 Cash is widely used and is the preferred and often the only method of payment.

 TRAVELLERS’ SAFETY AND TRAVELLERS’ HEALTH

 Tip: the official religion of Morocco is Islam and, even though the locals are welcoming and are used to see thousands and thousands of tourists every day, it’s recommended to dress respectfully.
 For women, in particular, it would be advisable to cover the knees and shoulders not to draw any unwanted attention or cause any offence, especially when visiting any religious places.